jamad/jamad.github.io/index.md

-## Welcome to GitHub Pages
+## Tips for GitHub Pages

-Use the [editor on GitHub](https://github.com/jamad/jamad.github.io/edit/master/index.md) to maintain this.
+Use [editor on GitHub](https://github.com/jamad/jamad.github.io/edit/master/index.md) to maintain this.

-When committed, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages from the Markdown files.
+When committed, [Jekyll](https://jekyllrb.com/) rebuild the pages from .md.

 ```# Header 1```
 # Header1